trimstray/nginx-admins-handbook/doc/RULES.md

   > To check ciphers supported by OpenSSL on your server: `openssl ciphers -s -v`, `openssl ciphers -s -v ECDHE` or `openssl ciphers -s -v DHE`.

-  > Without careful cipher suite selection (TLS 1.3 does it for you!), you risk negotiating to a weak (less secure and don't get ahead of the latest vulnerabilities) cipher suite that may be compromised.
+  > Without careful cipher suite selection (TLS 1.3 does it for you!), you risk negotiating to a weak (less secure and don't get ahead of the latest vulnerabilities; see [this](https://ciphersuite.info/page/faq/)) cipher suite that may be compromised.
 If another party doesn't support a cipher suite that's up to your standards, and you highly value security on that connection, you shouldn't allow your system to operate with lower-quality cipher suites.

   > For more security use only strong and not vulnerable cipher suites.
 Place `ECDHE` (according to [Alexa Top 1 Million Analysis - Feb 2017](https://scotthelme.co.uk/alexa-top-1-million-analysis-feb-2017/), over 92.8% websites using encryption prefer to use `ECDHE` based ciphers) and `DHE` suites at the top of your list (also if you are concerned about performance, prioritize `ECDHE-ECDSA` over `DHE`; Chrome is going to prioritize `ECDHE`-based ciphers over `DHE`-based ciphers).